Remove unused CSS

 Customization

-You may configure the Transformer by passing an options object to removeUnusedCSS
+You may configure this Transformer through the removeUnusedCSS

 .